-The following CPR reversionary properties should be collectively owned by all Canadians:
+The following properties were owned by the CPR:

 Dorval Station Grounds